frwang96/verik/README.md

 - `mainTest`: Run the test suites.
 - `mainVerik`: Run the compiler on the sandbox project.
 - `mainVerikImport`: Run the importer on the sandbox project.

-### Sandbox Project

-The directory `verik-sandbox` contains a sandbox project that can be used for quick debugging and validation.
-The toolchain is automatically recompiled when the sandbox project is run.
-There is no need to run the `mainInstall` gradle task.
-Verilog or SystemVerilog source code to be imported should be placed under `verik-sandbox/src/main/verilog` and Verik source code to be compiled should be placed under `verik-sandbox/src/main/kotlin`.
-The gradle tasks `mainVerikImport` and `mainVerik` runs the importer and compiler respectively.
-The sandbox project is configured with `debug` enabled.
-This prints the stack traces of all error and warning messages.